FOUND SUBJECTS at the Moonspeaker

 Then it so happened that my office mates and I, in a state of either bravery or foolhardiness decided to clean up our office space, thereby winning back shelf space from the ghosts of completed PhD dissertations past.
 We are not quite done this task, since the pile of defunct textbooks is quite a sight to behold.
 Besides those, the remarkable range of books, pamphlets, and lost class notes was impressive in its own way.
 We're not at all sure what to do with a lovely set of post cards evidently collected on someone's european tour and accidentally left behind a decade ago, since we'd rather not spoil them or break up the collection.
 All that aside, among the older items were two books on, you guessed it, "the crisis" of post-secondary education, one from the late 1960s, the other from the early 1990s.
 This strongly suggests that somehow or other, post-secondary education has been in non-stop or almost non-stop crisis for well over fifty years.
 Yet, closure of public post-secondary educational institutions is basically unheard of.
 Expansions, mergings, changes of status from college to university sure, but not closures, which an ongoing crisis might be expected to cause.
 Maybe that will happen yet, but this got me to thinking.

 From the look of it, "post-secondary crisis" books are in fact a genre.
 On further perusal of book catalogues and the like, it turns there are always a few new ones published every few years, and worries and arguments over "the crisis" are fairly constant in journals and magazines.
 People in and outside of post-secondary education argue about whether it should be purely vocational in nature, therefore publicly funding only professional and trade schools.
 They argue about the role of research, whether it should be publicly funded at all, whether it should be done in all universities or only some of them, or if it should be restricted to research-only institutions in the first place.
 They argue over whether anybody should bother teaching "the humanities" anymore, conveniently forgetting that "the humanities" used to include several of what are now called sciences, and that nobody can function in this world anymore without that basic humanity, rhetoric (that is, the study and practice of how to make, interpret, and share logical arguments).
 They argue about the newfangled acronym "STEM" and whether young people should be directed only into the areas of study enumerated in it.
 Uncomfortable rumblings about business degrees, which actually seem like they ought to be earned in professional schools unconnected to universities via private funding, for logical consistency if nothing else.
 But that of course is another argument.
-Then there is the argument over whether there is any point to a "liberal education" anymore, which used to simply mean one that included both the arts and sciences with a view to enabling them to be an active and effective citizen.
+Then there is the argument over whether there is any point to a "liberal education" anymore, which used to simply mean one that included both the arts and sciences with a view to enabling students to be active and effective citizens.

 Meanwhile, scholars like John Quiggin have begun pointing out all over again Why the Profit Motive Fails in Education.
 He doesn't put it quite this way, but the sad truth is that trying to make an education run like a business makes for a proliferation of perverse incentives.
-As Quiggin notes, "Students, by definition, don't know enough to be informed consumers," and neither are their parents, it is worth adding.
+As Quiggin notes, "Students, by definition, don't know enough to be informed consumers," and neither do their parents, it is worth adding.
 Neither student nor parent can know how good or bad the course was until it is over, nor how effective or not the overall program they pursued will be for helping the students successfully keep themselves in work and able to keep body and soul together until long after the tuition is paid.
 Hence private schools and public schools under pressure to "be more business-like" are pushed to do things like:

 Regardless of all the arguing, research and analysis, all of the evidence of over fifty years and more besides, there are apparently no answers to the somehow constant crisis of post-secondary education, let alone to wider questions about education in general.
 There seems to be a rough consensus that the big question about any education is whether it should be purely to get students into the workforce, or to equip them to be citizens in whatever political system they live in.
 Yet even these supposedly basic questions seem to have no answers, not even provisional ones.
 This suggests to me that this is another instance of asking the wrong question.
 These "common sense" questions are distractions.
 The real question is, what sort of society do we want and expect the education system, from elementary to post-secondary schooling, to support and create?
 If we want education that encourages massive and persistent social inequality, then we already know what that consists of: privately funded schooling with absolutely no provision for public education whatsoever, except what might be provided by such organizations as churches or charities.
 If we want education that supports minimal social inequality, we already know what that consists of too: publicly funded, universal schooling with enough teachers and physical plant to keep class sizes reasonably small.